10 Iconic Old Movies From 40S And 50S

 imdb

 Have you ever heard the expression “his girl Friday” in relation to business or an office environment?
 That expression applies perfectly to this movie as it means that someone is an extremely capable sidekick or assistant and works on many different tasks.
-It’s similar to “right hand man,” but in reference to a woman.
+It’s similar to “right-hand man,” but about a woman.

 The references, tension, and conversation are incredibly fast-paced and interesting.
 One of the most famous quotes is “When you walk out that door, part of me will go right with you.”
 After watching, you’ll realize how quippy Hildy, or His Girl Friday, really is.